Caffeine in the dietDiet - caffeine

 You may want to limit your caffeine intake if:

 - You are prone to stress, anxiety, or sleep problems.

-- You are woman with painful, lumpy breasts.
+- You are a woman with painful, lumpy breasts.

 - You have acid reflux or stomach ulcers

-- Have high blood pressure that does get lower with medicine.
+- You have high blood pressure that does get lower with medicine.